-Sift the flour, baking powder, salt and spice together in a large bowl.
+Whisk the flour, sugar, baking powder, salt and spices together in a large bowl.
 Cut the butter into the flour mixture and then mix using a pastry blender or a large fork until the mixture resembles coarse crumbs.
-Stir in the sugar and then gently fold in the blackberries.
+Add the blackberries to the flour mixture and toss to coat the berries in flour.

-Add the buttermilk and gently stir and fold until the dough starts to form.
-Transfer the dough to a floured surface and bring the dough together with lightly floured hands.
+Add the buttermilk, then gently fold until the dough starts to come together.
+Transfer the dough to a floured surface and gently bring the dough together with lightly floured hands.
 Cut the dough in half and then shape and flatten each piece into a disc about 1-1.5 inches high.
 Cut each circle into 6 scones using a sharp knife or bench scraper.
 Arrange the scones on the baking sheet and place in the freezer for 15 minutes.

-- This recipe makes 8 large scones, but you can also cut the dough in half when you transfer it to your floured surface, shape each half into a disk and cut each disk into 6-8 scones each for a total of 12-16 scones.
+- This recipe makes 12 small scones, but you can also cut the dough in half when you transfer it to your floured surface, shape each half into a disk and cut each disk into 4 scones each for a total of 8 large scones.

 - To make a vegan version of these scones, use coconut oil cold from the fridge in place of the butter and 1 cup of unsweetened almond milk in place of the buttermilk.
 The texture and taste is just as delicious!